 Jen admitted to me how hard Kai’s death was on her.
 She told me that after Kai, she decided to take a break from volunteering to allow herself to process and heal.
 It is bittersweet to know how much Kai’s little life affected those who chose to come close – recognizing that the deep sadness could have only come first from genuine love.
 Jen shared with me small stories of many of the families that have touched her over the years as a volunteer.
 After taking a year off, she went back to volunteering with pediatric palliative care and has loved providing support to them over many years.
 When I asked her why she keeps coming back despite the heartache, she simply said “I can not shy away to protect myself.
 I always received more than I give.”

-Thank you to Jen and all of the hospice volunteers who give of their time and their comfort to stand with us in our darkest hours.
+Thank you to Jen and all of the palliative care volunteers who give of their time and their comfort to stand with us in our darkest hours.